 Pay the application fee

-After your application is received, an invoice will be generated and emailed to you.
+After we receive your application, an invoice will be emailed to you.
 This email will contain instructions on how to pay.

 Respond to requests for further information